 U.S. District Court, Western District of New York

-Victor has been selected by his peers for inclusion in The Best Lawyers in America© 2018 for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in Boston, MA.
-He has been listed in Best Lawyers since 2016.
+Victor was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Victor has been listed in Best Lawyers since 2016.

 Victor has been consistently ranked as one of the top 25 bankruptcy lawyers in the country by The Deal.
 He has also been recognized as a “Super Lawyer” in Bankruptcy & Creditor/Debtor Rights based on a peer-review survey by Boston magazine.